Bounding the Complexity of Formally Verifying Neural Networks: A Geometric Approach

 \subsection{Neural Networks}

-In this paper, we will exclusively consider Rectified Linear Unit Neural Networks (ReLU NNs).
-A $K$-layer ReLU NN is specified by composing $K$ \emph{layer} functions (or just \emph{layers}).
-We allow two kinds of layers: linear layers and nonlinear layers.
-A \emph{nonlinear} layer with $\mathfrak{i}$ inputs and $\mathfrak{o}$ outputs is specified by a $(\mathfrak{o} \times \mathfrak{i} )$ real-valued matrix of \emph{weights}, $W$, and a $(\mathfrak{o} \times 1)$ real-valued matrix of \emph{biases}, $b$, as follows:
+We will exclusively consider Rectified Linear Unit Neural Networks (ReLU NNs).
+A $K$-layer ReLU NN is specified by composing $K$ \emph{layer} functions.
+We allow two kinds of layers: linear and nonlinear.
+A \emph{nonlinear} layer with $\mathfrak{i}$ inputs and $\mathfrak{o}$ outputs is specified by a $(\mathfrak{o} \times \mathfrak{i} )$ real-valued matrix of \emph{weights}, $W$, and a $(\mathfrak{o} \times 1)$ real-valued matrix of \emph{biases}, $b$:

-where the $\max$ function is taken element-wise, and $\theta \triangleq (W,b)$ for brevity.
-A \emph{linear} layer is the same as a nonlinear layer, except for the omission of the nonlinearity $\max\{\cdot , 0\}$ in the layer function; a linear layer will be indicated with a superscript ``lin'' as in $L^\text{lin}_{\theta}$
+where the $\max$ function is taken element-wise, and $\theta \triangleq (W,b)$.
+A \emph{linear} layer is the same as a nonlinear layer, except it omits the nonlinearity $\max\{\cdot , 0\}$ in its layer function; a linear layer will be indicated with a superscript \emph{lin} e.g. $L^\text{lin}_{\theta}$

-Thus, a $K$-layer ReLU NN function as above is specified by $K$ layer functions $\{L_{\theta^{(i)}} : i = 1, \dots, K\}$ whose input and output dimensions are \emph{composable}: that is they satisfy $\mathfrak{i}_{i} = \mathfrak{o}_{i-1}: i = 2, \dots, K$. \textbf{We further adopt the convention that the final layer is always a linear layer}; however, other layers are allowed to be linear as desired.
-Specifically: